sip3io/sip3-ss7-commons/README.md

 # SIP3 SS7 Commons #

 **SIP3 SS7 Commons** is a set of common classes used in multiple SIP3 SS7 related projects.
+This project is a Kotlin wrapper over [jSS7](https://github.com/RestComm/jss7) project from Telestax.

 ## 1. Prerequsites